 - Don’t get the food stalls wet | Nobody wants to eat soggy spring rolls or water drenched meat.
 Let the food vendors do what they do best!

 What Year Is It On The Thai New Year?

-It maybe 2017 but Thailand mainly uses the Buddhist Era which is 543 years ahead.
-The current Thai year is 2559 and the 2017 Thai New Year will be 2560.
-If you ever find yourself in Thai grocery store and you’re looking at expiration dates you’ll notice 2559 or 2560 instead of 2017.
+It may be 2018 but Thailand mainly uses the Buddhist Era which is 543 years ahead.
+The current Thai year is 2561.
+If you ever find yourself in Thai grocery store and you’re looking at expiration dates you’ll notice 2561 instead of 2018.